gl-vis/regl-scatter2d/readme.md

 //draw green and blue group
 scatter.draw([1, 2])

-//draw second point of blue group and first point of red group scatter.draw([[1], null, [0]])
+//draw the second point of the blue group and the first point of the red group scatter.draw([[1], null, [0]])
 ```